Alipsa/spreadsheets/readme.md

 Why not just use one of the existing packages such as xlsx, XLConnect, or gdata?
 Sometimes I had problems with loading these packages, or some functions did not work (none of them fully passes the tests on renjin cran).
-Also I missed some search functionality to make imports more dynamic in my R code.
+Also, I missed some search functionality to make imports more dynamic in my R code.
 As the gcc-bridge (which compiles C code to jvm byte code) gets better, the first kind of problem will disappear, but I needed something "now".
-This is a "Renjin native" package that attempts to address some of those issues.
+This is a "Renjin native" package which attempts to address some of those issues.

 ## Dependencies / 3:rd party libraries used